pford19/checkx/readme.md

 - `case class Permutation(rep: List[Int])`

 `PermGroup` represents the full permutation group on n-elements, also known as the Symmetric group.
-It can produce selected elements and subsets of the full permutation group but does not generate them all \(that's a TODO).
+It can produce selected elements and subsets of the full permutation group.

+`PermutationIterator`
+iterates over all `n!` (factorial) permutations of degree `n`.
+Recall that `n!` grows very large very fast.
-They get big fast.
-For example, `PermGroup(10)` has `10! = 3,628,800` elements.
+For example, `PermGroup(10)` has `10! = 3,628,800` elements. `20! = 2,432,902,008,176,640,000` (over 2 quintillion),
+while <code>100! = 9.33 * 10<sup>157</sup></code>.

+The implementation is a true iterator and generates only one value at a time.
+It only needs to preserve a small amount of prior state to generate the next value.
+So, for example, it is possible to iterator over the 3 million plus permutations of degree 10 without having to allocate storage for all of them.

-`Permutation` instances are individual single permutations, elements of a `PermGroup`.
+`Permutation` instances are individual general permutations.

-`Cycle` instances are special permutations
+`Cycle` instances are special permutations whose action is cyclic, the non-fixed points form a single orbit

+`Transposition` instances are cycles of just 2 elements

+`Identity` is a static object representing the permutation that doesn't permute anything.

+`Perm` is a trait common to the above types of permutation.

+`Pmap` provides a common minimal representation for any permutation.
+It encapsulates a `Map[Int,Int]` that is (1) an *automorphism* and (2) has no fixed points.
+A `Map` is an automorphism if its key set and value set are identical.
+Having no fixed points makes the map minimal in size.

 ### Generators

 `checkx` include some new generators
  - `orderedPick` \[done but not deterministic]
- - `permutations` \[done but not determinis]
+ - `permutations` \[done but not deterministic]
  - `partitions`

 ## TODO